 Home and apartment vacancy rates are 8.3% in Cove Pointe / Cove Terrace.
 NeighborhoodScout analysis shows that this rate is lower than 45.1% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Cove Pointe / Cove Terrace is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Cove Pointe / Cove Terrace neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Cove Pointe / Cove Terrace is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Did you know that the Cove Pointe / Cove Terrace neighborhood has more Scottish and British ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.3% of this neighborhood's residents have Scottish ancestry and 2.4% have British ancestry.